So we have this New Jersey bomber blow people up and wants to blow even more people up.

 But that would not be the best way to approach this.

-Excerpts, and you following it yourself.
+Excerpts and you following it yourself.

-Uh it's never, never Trump.
+It's never, never Trump.

-Victor Davis Hanson, the phenomenal VDH, writing at National Review Online, which is interesting in and of itself because National Review has many of the never Trumpers who are trumpeting their never Trumpism.
+Victor Davis Hansen, the phenomenal VDH, writing at National Review online, which is interesting in and of itself because National Review has many of the never Trumpers who are trumpeting their never Trumpism every day, multi-times a day on the National Review site.

 It begins thus.